SafarbatiSami/NucleusJ3-Documentation/README.md

 ```

 ## Parameters Description
--input : The input dataset to be cropped e.g. "dataset/xxxx" .
+- input : The input dataset to be cropped e.g. "dataset/xxxx" .
--output : The ID of the output project where the results will be stored.
+- output : The ID of the output project where the results will be stored.
--threads : Number of threads to use for processing (in this case, 6).
+- threads : Number of threads to use for processing (in this case, 6).